 - Sharing of Data and Reduction of Bureaucracy

-The bureaucracy has become the hallmark of government institutions.
-Most of the institutions are still relying on piles of paperwork and following outdated networking systems to conduct their operations.
+Most government institutions are still relying on piles of paperwork and following outdated networking systems to conduct their operations.
 A traditional government organization with several layers between top management and front-line employees can slow communications and the flow of information and increase the number of “hands” an issue must pass through before being resolved.

 This multi-step process is the cause of hassle to both the public and government officials involved in the process.

-The use of blockchain, when incorporated correctly, can greatly impact and reduce bureaucracy by streamlining the practices of government organizations.
-At present, the data crucial to carry on the functions of government organizations are siloed in various databases of various different organizations.
+The use of blockchain, when incorporated correctly, can streamline the work of government organizations.
+At present, the data crucial to carry on the functions of government organizations are siloed in various databases of various organizations.
 Blockchain would provide a uniform network where the data from all the organizations could be present, allowing communication and sharing of data between different organizations would be possible.

 Here are the few major use cases that could utilize the potential of blockchain technology and make the public sector more accessible, reliable, and accountable.

 A public procurement program (or government contracting) is the single largest marketplace for government expenditures and the largest source of corruption in government.
-Processes for vendor selection can be complex and opaque, involving a high level of human discretion, thereby attracting corruption and inefficiency.
+Processes for vendor selection can be complex sometimes involving a high level of corruption and inefficiency.
 The blockchain-based procurement process can significantly reduce corruption risks by facilitating third-party oversight of the transactions and facilitating greater uniformity through automated smart contracts, thus increasing the transparency and accountability of transactions and parties involved.